 Dr. Melia Snyder earned her MA in Clinical Mental Health Counseling and a Certificate in Expressive Arts Therapy from Appalachian State University.
 She earned her Ph.D. in Counseling from the University of North Carolina in Charlotte.
 She is a Licensed Professional Counselor and Registered Expressive Arts Therapist.

-As a clinical therapist, Dr. Melia shares her expertise in issues relevant to adolescent girls, including cultivating resilience and addressing the need for connection and intimacy in relationships.
-She is passionate about helping her students develop skills to maneuver the challenges of adolescence, including those associated with technology and social media, body image, and sexuality.
-As the Education Director at Open Sky, Dr. Melia brings her knowledge and experience to support curriculum development at Open Sky.
+As a clinical therapist, Dr. Melia shares her expertise in issues relevant to young adults, including cultivating resilience and addressing the need for connection and intimacy in relationships.
+She is passionate about helping her students develop skills to maneuver the challenges of young adulthood, including those associated with technology and social media, body image, and sexuality.
+As Open Sky's education director, Dr. Melia brings her knowledge and experience to support curriculum development at Open Sky.

 In her downtime, Dr. Melia enjoys writing poetry, eating good food, engaging in meaningful conversation, and exploring the beautiful San Juan Mountains with her husband and dog.